mathigon/textbooks/content/euclidean-geometry/content.md

 developed for Origami can be incredibly useful in technology and engineering:

 ::: column(width=300)

-{.todo} COMING SOON – Images/videos
+    x-media(src="images/space.mp4" width=300 height=225 credit="© Brigham Young University")

 ::: column.grow
 ### Origami in Space

+Satellites need large solar panels to generate power.
+Unfortunately, the rockets that carry satellites into space only have very limited space for cargo, and any additional weight costs a lot of fuel.

+Origami techniques allow solar panels to “unfold” when they reach space.
+Some particularly clever folds are incredibly compact and require very few motors and other mechanical components.

-One of the most spectacular Origami folds is the __Miura Map Fold__, which allows a large ‘map’ to be opened and closed in one single motion.
+    // One of these is the __Miura Map Fold__, which was invented by _Korio Miura_.

-It was invented by _Korio Miura_, to simplify the folding and unfolding of the solar panels of satellites.
-With fewer motors and mechanical components, it can makes satellites smaller, lighter, and cheaper.

-The same is true for the mirrors of telescopes deployed in space.
-Large mirrors give better images, but are much harder to fit into a rocket.
-Instead, they can unfold once in space.
+    // The same is also true for the mirrors of telescopes in space.
+Larger mirrors
+    // can take better images.
+Engineers can use Origami to build large mirrors that
+    // can be folded up very efficiently when loaded onto rockets.
 :::

 ::: column(width=300)